sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ![inline](./images/jmeter-cm-04.jpg)

-^ Throughput is much higher than required
+^ Throughput is much higher than required.
+Test ramp up and ramp down are expected.

 ---